-In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" and subsequent amendments to the initial guidance: ASU 2018-19 "Codification Improvements to Topic 326, Financial Instruments-Credit Losses", ASU 2019-04 "Codification Improvements to Topic 326, Financial Instruments", ASU 2019-05 "Financial Instruments-Credit Losses", ASU 2019-11 "Codification Improvements to Topic 326, Financial Instruments - Credit Losses" (collectively, Topic 326), ASU 2020-02 Financial Instruments-Credit Losses (Topic 326) and Leases (Topic 842) and ASU 2020-03 Codification Improvements to Financial Instruments.
+In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" and subsequent amendments to the initial guidance: ASU 2018-19 "Codification Improvements to Topic 326, Financial Instruments-Credit Losses", ASU 2019-04 "Codification Improvements to Topic 326, Financial Instruments", ASU 2019-05 "Financial Instruments", ASU 2019-11 "Codification Improvements to Topic 326, Financial Instruments", ASU 2019-05 "Financial Instruments-Credit Losses", ASU 2019-11 "Codification Improvements to Topic 326, Financial Instruments - Credit Losses (Topic 326), ASU 2020-02 Financial Instruments - Credit Losses (Topic 326) and Leases (Topic 842) and ASU 2020-03 Codification Improvements to Financial Instruments.
 Topic 326 requires measurement and recognition of expected credit losses for financial assets held.
 This guidance is effective for the year ended December 31, 2020.
 The Company believes that the most notable impact of this ASU will relate to its processes around the assessment of the adequacy of its allowance for doubtful accounts on trade accounts receivable and the recognition of credit losses.
 We continue to monitor the economic impact of the COVID-19 pandemic, however based on current market conditions, the adoption of the ASU did not have a material impact on the condensed consolidated financial statements.